shribimo/climate-toolkit/docs/README.md

-# Climate Reporting Toolkit
+# Nickel Mining and Smelting Journalist' Toolkit

-Welcome to the Climate Reporting Toolkit for Indonesia.
+Welcome to the Nickel Mining and Smelting Journalist' Toolkit for Indonesia.